mynah22/Homelab-Guides/firstConfig.md

     keep this info handy, you will be adding another name once we build PFSense - at that point you will have all names and physical ports mapped!

-## Hypervisor set up complete
+# Next steps
+There are a lot of things you can build with this hardware and a good hypervisor, but a robust firewall will probably be a key component regardless of what you create.

-The next step is to set up a PFSense VM in order to manage our network
+PFSense is a robust, secure, and easy to configure firewall / network appliance.
+Let's build a PFSense VM to in ESXI to manage the networks we configured above

-That is documented in the [ESXI PFSense guide](firstPFSense.md)
+continue this build with the [ESXI PFSense guide](firstPFSense.md)